ChubbyLobsters/Web-Development-S2-2023/README.md

 4. Open a web browser and visit http://localhost:5000 to access the application.

 --------------------------------------------------
+Research: Web-Development-S2-2023/my-app/Storeage/planning/

+I designed 'Dead Dreams,' a website that truly embodies the essence of obscure art through its bold and black-and-white simplistic gallery.
+The website is a testament to the culmination of extensive research and meticulous annotation, which guided its development.

+My research journey began with a deep dive into various artistic and design movements, particularly focusing on obscure and lesser-known artists and their works.
+This comprehensive exploration laid the groundwork for the distinct aesthetic of the website.
+Annotations were an integral part of my research process, helping me collect and organize valuable information.
+They served as a reference point during the website's development, housing details about design elements, inspiration sources, and notes on the artistic movements that influenced the project.

+What sets 'Dead Dreams' apart from other websites is its unique approach to layout and content presentation.
+On the homepage, you can observe the deliberate discomforting yet beautiful and intriguing spaces between the content.
+This intentional design choice draws visitors into a captivating narrative and encourages them to explore further.
+You can see the influence of the principles gleaned from the annotated sites in these design decisions.

+Notably dueing my research, each website had its distinct character and purpose.
+One site was intentionally plain, while another was complex and artistic, filled with intricate design elements.
+However, all three shared the common thread of featuring galleries.
+My goal was to find the perfect balance between these different design philosophies, creating a website that resonates with the essence of obscure art, while offering a unique and engaging experience for visitors.

+Additionally, you can see the annotations and ideas from the principles on the annotated sites reflected in the design of 'Dead Dreams,' creating a cohesive and captivating online platform

 **Known Bugs/Issues:**
 Loading screen dose not load unless page is refreshed.
-Form is not responsive with image, but functions as intended. problems in the terminal stating incorrect usage of code. file is locaded in /my-app rather than the main.
+Form is not responsive with image, but functions as intended. problems in the terminal stating incorrect usage of code. file is locaded in /my-app rather than the main. nav is displayed at a smaller ratio as I designed site for diffrent size.

 **Planned/Future Features:**